anders94/api-docs/source/includes/_http-public.md

 Public HTTP URL: `https://poloniex.com/public`
 </aside>

 There are seven public methods, all of which take HTTP GET requests and return output in JSON format.
-No authentication is necessary but you must not excessivly use any API endpoint.
+No authentication is necessary but you must not excessively use any API endpoint.

 ## returnTicker